Published By Janet Gershen-Siegel at August 18th, 2018

 Not every vendor can help like true starter credit can.
 These are merchants that will grant an approval with very little effort.
 You also need them to be reporting to one or more of the big three CRAs: Dun & Bradstreet, Equifax, and Experian.

-Once there are 5 to 8 or more vendor trade accounts reporting to at least one of the CRAs, move to revolving store credit.
+Once there are 3 or more vendor trade accounts reporting to at least one of the CRAs, move to revolving store credit.
 These are businesses like Office Depot and Staples.
 These companies are likelier to have goods you need.

 Use the company’s EIN on these credit applications.

-Are there 8 to 10 accounts reporting?
+Are there more accounts reporting?
 Then move to fleet credit.
 These are businesses such as BP and Conoco.
-Use this credit to buy, repair, and maintain vehicles.
+Use this credit to buy fuel, and to repair and maintain vehicles.
 Make certain to apply using the small business’s EIN.

 Have you been sensibly handling the credit you’ve gotten up to this point?
 Then progress to cash credit.
 These are businesses such as Visa and MasterCard.
 Keep your SSN off these applications; use your EIN instead.

-These are companies like Walmart and Dell, and also Home Depot, BP, and Racetrac.
 These are usually MasterCard credit cards.
-If you have 14 trade accounts reporting, then these are in reach.
+If you have more trade accounts reporting, then these are in reach.

 Know what is happening to keep your business credit score high.
 Make certain it is being reported and fix any errors ASAP.
-Get in the practice of taking a look at credit reports and digging into the specifics, and not just the scores.
+Get in the practice of taking a look at credit reports.
+Dig into the specifics, not just the scores.

-We can help you monitor business credit at Experian and D&B for only $24/month.
-See: https://www.creditsuite.com/business-credit-monitoring.
+We can help you monitor business credit at Experian and D&B for a lot less than it would cost at the CRAs.
 Update the info if there are errors or the information is incomplete.

 So, what’s all this monitoring for?
 It’s to challenge any problems in your records.
 Mistakes in your credit report(s) can be corrected.
 But the CRAs normally want you to dispute in a particular way.